semanticClimate/p/en/events/formats-for-future-oa-week-2022.md

 ---
-title: 'Join our Climate Report Hackathon!
+title: 'Climate Report Hackathon!
 "Formats For Future" an Open Access Week 2022 Async Hackathon'
 date: 2022-10-24
 featured: true
 description: Join us in a distributed asynchronous hackathon to unlock the information trapped in the IPCC climate change reports, annotate and enrich them with semantic links to wikidata during Open Access Week.